steinwurf/tunnel/README.rst

 tunnel
 ======

-This is the default description, please change it.

 The tunnel lib allow you to create an manipulate a tun interfaces on Linux.
 A tun interface is essentially a virtual network interface on the IP (layer 3).